 363 - Conflict in Amer: The 1960sAnalysis of the history of the United States during the 1960s, with emphasis on events reflecting social, cultural, and political conflict and protest.
 Analyzes pre-1960s trends and post-1960s effects.
 Covers social movements, political protest and radicalism, Vietnam, civil rights, music, and the counterculture.

 382 - Modern ChinaA study of the major historical events in China from WWI to the present.
 Culture, politics, economics, and social factors are some of the key focal areas of concern.
 Offered only on Principia Abroads.

 386 - IndiaPast political, social, religious, and cultural characteristics which help to explain the nature of present-day problems.

-397 - Interdiscp Research HistoryStudents explore the disciplinary sources of the data historians incorporate in their narratives and are able to ask the pertinent questions about the source of the underlying data, methods of analysis, and strengths and limitations of the generalizations for the specific situation the historian is addressing.
+397 - Interdiscp Research HistoryStudents explore the disciplinary sources of the data historians; incorporate them in their narratives; and are able to ask the pertinent questions about the source of the underlying data, methods of analysis, and strengths and limitations of the generalizations for the specific situation the historian is addressing.
 Students do this through participation in a group research project.

 402 - Reading in HistoryIndividual reading in student-selected and faculty-approved topics in history.
 Designed for majors seeking to deepen their knowledge of a specific field of history.